arsalanyaghoobi/Full-Course-on-Bert-and-Transformers/README.md

-# Full-Course-on-Bert-and-Transformers(BertForSequenceClassification): a binary category
+#Bert in Details: a binary classification
 References to the pamphlet I uploaded are as below: http://jalammar.github.io/illustrated-bert/ http://jalammar.github.io/illustrated-transformer/